Pavel-Durov/blog/src/writing-interpreter-with-rust/README.md

 ## Application entry point

 We did the Lexing, Parsing and Compilation steps.
-Here we will hook all of it to our application entry point - `marin.rs`.
+Here we will hook all of it to our application entry point - `main.rs`.

 Our `main.rs` content: